larseggert/repo-data/README.md

 This file is a simple, line-delimited list of repositories to monitor.
 Each line is the name of the owner and repository separated by a `/`.
 Optionally, this can be followed by a branch identifier after a space; the default is `master`.

+## Using `repo_data.json`

+If your application uses this data, please consider adding it to the [consumers list](https://github.com/mnot/ietf-repo-data/wiki/Consumers), so we can stay in touch.